hackclub/hackclub/workshops/personal_website/README.md

 As you can see, the page is still blank.
 This is because we haven't added any **content** in the **`body`** section yet.
 Let's add some!

-### 5) Adding My Name to the Body of the HTML
+### 5) Adding a Name to the Body of the HTML

 Write your name in the **body** of the HTML page (between **`<body>`** and **`</body>`**).
-My name is `Drizzy Drake` so that's what I will write.

 > ![](img/html_add_name.gif)

-Notice that that the HTML code you write is immediately updated in the preview.
+Notice that that the HTML we write is immediately updated in the preview.
 That's why it's called a **"Live Preview"**

 ### 6) Adding a Description

-Underneath on a new line, write one short sentence about yourself.
-I love my job as a call center representative so I'm going to write `MVP hotline answerer`.

 > ![](img/html_add_description.gif)

-Notice that the blank line between my name and description isn't reflected on the web page.
-Adding blank lines or spaces between your words in HTML does will not change what your website looks like.
+Notice that the blank line between the name and description isn't reflected on the web page.
+Adding extra blank lines or spaces between words in HTML does will not change what the website looks like.

 To add spacing and other formatting, we need to use **HTML tags**.

 ### 7) Formatting the Heading with the Heading Tag

-If I want `Drizzy Drake` to be a heading of my webpage, I can put it inside of what's called a **heading tag**, like so:
+If we want `Drizzy Drake` to be a heading of the website, we can put it inside of what's called a **heading tag**, like so:

 ```html
 <h1>Drizzy Drake</h1>